migN01001100/aprendo/README.md

 # aprendo

 I decided to create an app that could help me on learning vocabulary faster and through repetition.
 Since I already have experience on languages this was my perfect solution and this app is the result of 3 years planned work and about 3 months of coding.
-The initial idea was to publish it on a playstore but due to extraordinary reasons and lack of time and internet connection will be better to shared with you all since we never know what will be tomorrow.
+The initial idea was to publish it on a playstore but due to extraordinary reasons and lack of time also internet connection.
+It will be better to share with you all since we never know what will be tomorrow.

 On my self belief this is a beta version of the whole project.
 As soon as it is possible I will be back to finish what I started.